msu-csc232-sp22/lectures/week03/cpp-details1.md

 #### Assignment and Comparison of Pointers

-Assignment and comparison of pointer variables in C++ is based on the value of hte pointer, meaning the memory address that is stores.
+Assignment and comparison of pointer variables in C++ is based on the value of the pointer, meaning the memory address that is stores.
 Thus two pointer variables are equal if they point at the same object.
 If they point at different objects, the pointer variables are not equal, even if the objects being pointed at are themselves equal.
-If `lhs` and `rhs` are pointer variables (of compatible types), then `lhs=rhs` makes `lhs` point at the same object that `rhs` points at.
+If `lhs` and `rhs` are pointer variables (of compatible types), then `lhs = rhs` makes `lhs` point at the same object to which `rhs` points.

 #### Accessing Members of an Object through a Pointer

-If a pointer variable points at a class type, then a (visible) member of the object being pointed at can be accessed via the `->` operator.
+If a pointer variable points at a class type, then a (visible, i.e., `public`) member of the object being pointed at can be accessed via the `->` operator.
 This is illustrated thusly:

 ```c++
 m->write( 5 );